 Complete the Electronic Application Package

-Submit your application by:
+Submit your online application by:

 - A separate submission is required for each project.
 Multiple applications will be considered from an organization.

 - Only submit projects that can be completed within 2 to 5 years.
 Therefore, especially as costs change over time, it’s best to apply for one stand-alone phase at a time that will result in a usable facility, and re-apply in the future for later phases.
 This will allow the Community Facility Partner Capital Grant funding to reflect the current cost of the additional phases.